JawaharRamis/reddit-streaming-kafka-spark-application/README.md

    - Responsible for collecting data (post details) from Reddit using the PRAW library.
    - Formats the data into JSON messages and produces them to the Kafka topics ("reddit-submissions").
    - Interacts with the Kafka broker to publish messages for downstream processing.
+   - By design choice, publisher is executed outside the docker container.

 2. **Kafka:**
    - Acts as a message broker that handles the communication between the Producer and Consumer.